jdsandahl/my-api-bootstrap/README.md

     - [Dependency documentation](#dependency-documentation)
     - [Dev dependency documentation](#dev-dependency-documentation)

-## Setting up a project
+## Setting up a new project

 ### Clone the repo

-Create a project folder and clone down the repo into your folder using:
+Create a project folder on your desktop and clone down the repo into your folder using:

 ```
 git@github.com:jdsandahl/my-api-bootstrap.git